-With a fixed-rate loan, your payment doesn't change for the life of the loan.
-The amount that goes for principal (the actual loan amount) increases, however, the amount you pay in interest will decrease accordingly.
-Your property taxes increase, or rarely, decrease, and so might the homeowner's insurance in your monthly payment.
-But generally payments on a fixed-rate mortgage will increase very little.
+A fixed-rate loan features a fixed payment amount for the entire duration of your mortgage.
+Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
+But generally payments for a fixed-rate mortgage will increase very little.

-You can choose a fixed-rate loan in order to lock in a low interest rate.
-People select fixed-rate loans when interest rates are low and they wish to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a good rate.
+You might choose a fixed-rate loan to lock in a low interest rate.
+People select these types of loans when interest rates are low and they wish to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
 Call First Southeast Mortgage Corporation at 954.920.9799 to discuss your situation with one of our professionals.

-ARMs usually start out at a very low rate that may increase over time.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for a number of years (3 or 5), then adjust after the initial period.
-Loans like this are often best for people who anticipate moving in three or five years.
-These types of ARMs most benefit people who plan to sell their house or refinance before the loan adjusts.
+ARMs most often feature their lowest, most attractive rates at the start.
+They provide that rate for an initial period that varies greatly.
+You've likely heard of 5/1 or 3/1 ARMs.
+In these loans, the initial rate is fixed for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then adjust.
+Loans like this are often best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans are best for people who will sell their house or refinance before the loan adjusts.

-You might choose an ARM to get a lower introductory rate and plan on moving, refinancing or absorbing the higher rate after the initial rate goes up.
-ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates when they can't sell or refinance at the lower property value.
+You might choose an Adjustable Rate Mortgage to take advantage of a lower initial rate and count on moving, refinancing or absorbing the higher rate after the initial rate goes up.
+ARMs can be risky if property values go down and borrowers can't sell or refinance.

 Have questions about mortgage loans?
 Call us at 954.920.9799.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.